tundish/theatre_of_spud/tos/dlg/act01/edward.rst

     First night, yes.

-    What fear I a moon battle, when we by dawn be crown'd in triumph?
+    What fear I a moon battle?
+Fast fair the dawn; we'll drowse in triumph!

 |EDWARD|'s eyebrows arch dramatically.
 The glow of a green exit sign catches the side of his ruddy, aquiline nose.